 Individuals who violate this Code of Conduct may be subject to disciplinary action up to and including termination.
-In addition, the employee or former employee in violation may be subject to civil liability and criminal prosecution under applicable law.
-Furthermore, any employee who authorizes or knowingly permits another employee to engage in a violation of this Code of Conduct, or is aware of a violation of this Code of Conduct and fails to timely report it, may also be subject to disciplinary action, dismissal, and other penalties.
+In addition, the employee or former employee in violation may be the subject of civil liability and criminal prosecution under applicable law.
+Furthermore, any employee who authorizes or knowingly permits another employee to engage in a violation of this Code of Conduct may also be subject to disciplinary action, dismissal and other penalties.